Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 How do Lead Assignment Rules work?

-- When a new Lead is created, Lead Assignment Rules run, in order, until a rule finds matching criteria and assigns the record to an Owner.
+When a new Lead is created, Lead Assignment Rules run, in order, until a rule finds matching criteria and assigns the record to a Sales Division.

 Tips for using Lead Assignment Rules

 After configuring your Lead Assignment Rules, create a test Lead for each of the new Lead Assignment Rules you've created.
 Run the Lead through the system to make sure the Lead is correctly assigned.
 If the Lead is not correctly assigned, return to this section and adjust your rules.
 When you are finished, remember to delete the test Lead.

 Create a "Catch All" Last Rule in your system.
 If the Lead doesn't meet the criteria for any of the configured rules, the Lead will still be assigned and not fall through the cracks.

 How can I Create a New Lead Assignment Rule?

 Navigate to Lead Assignment Rule Configuration

 What is the difference between the two rule types?

 There are two types of rules that can be created.

 - The first type will use terms that compare the Lead's field values to the field values of all Sales Division records.
 (The Lead fields can also be compared to static values).
 The rule will look for Sales Divisions that satisfy all of the rule terms and, if it finds any, will assign the Leads to those Sales Divisions.